J3inx/wagner.vs/README.md

 ## next up on my list of things to do for this
 - [x] start working on the damn thing
 - [ ] figure out how to use the referall code from just the web
-- [ ] /(optional) if that doesnt work, figure out how to emulate the app or something from this script
+- [ ] (optional) if that doesnt work, figure out how to emulate the app or something from this script
 - [ ]start working on the bot and it detecting and clicking specified needed items
 - [ ] more tbd?

 most recent updates: